xpack-dev-tools/arm-none-eabi-gcc-xpack/README-BUILD.md

 after failed builds, during development, when dangling images may be left by Docker.

-To check the content of Docker image:
+To check the content of a Docker image:

 ```console
 $ docker run --interactive --tty ilegeul/centos:6-xbb-v2.2